davidgs/Communications/README.md

 That big boy I'm holding is my Bruno ❤️

 ### Work
-I'm a Principal Developer Advocate at [Camunda](https://camunda.com?ref=davidgsiot) which is a Business Process Automation company based in Berlin, Germany.
+I'm Head of Developer Advocacy at [StarTree](https://startree.ai).
 I work remotely from my home on North Carolina USA.

 I've been working remotely for 15+ years now so if you're looking for tips on how to be effective as a remote worker, I'm happy to talk to you about it!